OkayHughes/open-lab-notebook/src/posts/MPAS/bespoke_grid_in_cesm.md

 the file `src/core_init_atm/mpas_init_atm_cases.F`.
 I typically modify the DCMIP2008 mountain wave test case, which has multiple topographic smoothing profiles.
 I typically modify this test case, which is `config_init_case = 6`, and the subroutine `init_atm_case_mtn_wave` within `mpas_init_atm_cases.F`.

+Around line 2212, the variable `hx` sets the topography.
+Lines 2244-2275 are where